coderyi/NetworkEye/README.md

 NEHTTPEyeViewController

-You can also use the following code present out directly
+You can also use the following code
 <pre>
 #if defined(DEBUG)||defined(_DEBUG)
     NEHTTPEyeViewController *vc=[[NEHTTPEyeViewController alloc] init];
     [self presentViewController:vc animated:YES completion:nil];
 #endif
 </pre>
-In NEHTTPEye.h there are two parameters you can configure that is the default password of database is "networkeye" ,and by default set,you can save 300 requests.
+In NEHTTPEye, the default password of database is "networkeye" ,and you can save 300 requests.

 the database name is networkeye.sqlite,and stored in the cache directory.